The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Other unspecified properties to be passed to the JDBC driver when creating new connections.

-Environment variable: QUARKUS_DATASOURCE__DATASOURCE_NAME__JDBC_ADDITIONAL_JDBC_PROPERTIES
+Environment variable: QUARKUS_DATASOURCE_JDBC_ADDITIONAL_JDBC_PROPERTIES__PROPERTY_KEY_

 Map<String,String>